Photo credit Mark Morgan

 Sketch made by Thomas Young to illustrate the two-slit diffraction of light.
 Narrow slits at A and B act as sources, and waves interfering in various phases are shown at C, D, E, and F. Presented to the Royal Society in 1803.
 (Source: Wikimedia Commons)

-I researched a wide array of subjects for over a year.
-Topics included the life cycle, carbon reclamation, environmental protection, animal communication, starling murmurations, our last universal common ancestor (LUCA), black hole collisions and the sub-atomic realm.
-I listened and re-listened to the silky recordings of the Takács Quartet with gusto, especially savoring their performances of Johannes Brahms, Samuel Coleridge-Taylor and Florence Price.
+I researched a wide array of subjects for over a year, including the life cycle, carbon reclamation, environmental protection, animal communication, starling murmurations, our last universal common ancestor (LUCA), black hole collisions and the subatomic realm.
+I also listened to the recordings of the Takacs Quartet with gusto.
 Systems layered upon other systems revealed a common flow to existence tying us to the initial outburst of energy and matter at the birth of our universe.

 Audio by John G. Cramer.
 Cosmoknowledge, June 7, 2019

 The Lento brings further cooling and space in chorale around an octave B-centric pedal.
-Prelude motifs are given room to develop.
-The bass line further descends and expands.
-Microtone slow glissandi hold the group together.
+Prelude motifs are given space to develop.

 And There Was Light: Internal 3D view of the gas density evolution in Thesan-1